Seeed-Projects/Tutorial-of-AI-Kit-with-Raspberry-Pi-From-Zero-to-Hero/README.md

 - ✔️ Run Phi3.5 on RaspberryPi
 - ✔️ Run Multimodal on RaspberryPi
 - ✔️ Use Ollama with Python
+Already completed

 ### Finish Chapter 5

 - ✔️ Training
 - ✔️ Converting
 - ⏳ Deploying
+Will be completed in November

 ### Finish Chapter 6
+Open for everyone to contribute

 See the [open issues](https://github.com/Seeed-Projects/Tutorial-of-AI-Kit-with-Raspberry-Pi-From-Zero-to-Hero/issues) for a full list of proposed features (and known issues).